What is data analytics?

 Diagnostic analytics answers the question of why something happened in the past.
 Data analysts use it to identify anomalies and look for causal relationships.
 Diagnostic analytics uses tools such as regression analysis, filtering, and time-series data analytics to discover the reasons for what happened before.

 Predictive analytics answers questions about what will happen in the future.
 It analyzes historical data and uses probability theory to determine likely future outcomes.
 Data analysts use predictive analytics to forecast outcomes, such as determining which products will be most popular during a particular season or how much company revenue will increase or decrease over various periods.

 After determining the what and why of the past and predicting future outcomes, prescriptive analytics helps answer the question of what an organization should do.
 It comes up with actionable data that has the most significant impact on a company’s decision-making process as well as its bottom line.

 Prescriptive analytics works with algorithms, machine learning, and computational modeling.
 It is much more complex than the other three analytical types.

 So far, we’ve defined data analytics and why the field is so important.
-Also, we've looked at the different types of analysis available to answer different kinds of questions.
+We’ve looked at the different types of analyses available to answer different kinds of questions.
 Now, let’s take a look at the process of data analytics.